 If numbers from 2017 are anything to go by, the Project Management Office (PMO) is gaining momentum as we speak.
 Besides the sheer number of PMOs alone, the maturity and magnitude with which they operate have changed significantly as well.
 And to solidify the bridge between an organisation-wide strategy and profit-driven grass root execution, EPMO or Enterprise Project Management outfits have taken over.

-Market Pundits are expecting this trend to present itself in 2018 too which means a nuanced PMO is likely to be the epicentre of your projects.
+Market Pundits are expecting PMO trends 2018 to follow suit, which means a nuanced PMO is likely to be the epicentre of your projects.
 The PMI’s Pulse of Profession 2017 survey, for example, found that in the last decade (from 2007 to 2017), the number of organisations with a PMO has steadily increased from 61% percent to 71%.
 Half the number of organisations with PMO have an EPMO too.
 Organisations with an EPMO further seem to have a 38% increase in projects that meet original goals and business intent.

 Here’s what Killian Kenny, PMO Director for Ireland, Stryker Corporation, had to say in the same study –